MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 ## Rotate system credentials

-To rotate the System Credentials used within Azure App Service on Azure Stack Hub complete the following steps:
+To rotate the System Credentials used within Azure App Service on Azure Stack Hub, complete the following steps:

 1. Go to the App Service Administration experience in the Azure Stack Hub Administrators Portal.